-With very young children, safety is the first consideration, so you will be thinking about enclosures, inflatable pools, ensuring raised decks or steps have bannister rails, that ponds are covered and that surfaces are soft and forgiving – and, of course, making sure that the plants in your garden will not harm your inquisitive toddler if she or he decides to touch or taste them (this goes for pets, too).
+With garden ideas for children who are very young, safety is the first consideration, so you will be thinking about enclosures, inflatable pools, ensuring raised decks or steps have bannister rails, that ponds are covered and that surfaces are soft and forgiving – and, of course, making sure that the plants in your garden will not harm your inquisitive toddler if she or he decides to touch or taste them (this goes for pets, too).

 The flatter your garden the better because it will remove the need for steps for youngsters to negotiate, will mean you don't need to rail off raised areas, and will create expanses of space for them to enjoy safely.